 Posting to Google Business Profile, previously known as Google My Business.
 Google Business Profile posts are one of the simplest and most straightforward ways to communicate with your customers, both from desktop and mobile.

-What is GBP (Former Google My Business) profile and why is it important?
+What is a GBP (Former Google My Business) profile and why is it important?

 A GBP is a free service that helps businesses show up in Google Search, Maps, and other Google products.
 It’s a tool to help businesses manage their online presence and make it easy for customers to find them.